 - Development of educational e-modules targeted at GPs and Practice Nurses

-- A dynamic network of Community of Practice groups focused on LGBTIQ+ inclusive palliative care.
+- A dynamic community of practice focused on LGBTIQ+ inclusive palliative care.
 Please contact [email protected] for more information or to join the community of practice.